How to Reduce Your Mental Load as a Mother

 8. Hire a cleaner

-This one is a bit random (and completely optional - I haven’t done this myself but it’s something I’ve been considering).
-It might be worth thinking about if your housework is causing you a lot of stress.
+If housework is a big cause of your mental load, it might be worth thinking about getting a cleaner.
 It doesn't have to be a regular thing.
 Maybe you get a deep clean every couple of months, or two hours every fortnight.

-It obviously depends on your budget, but if hiring someone to clean your home for a couple of hours on a Friday allows you to enjoy the weekend more then it might be worth the money.
+It obviously depends on your budget, but if hiring someone to clean your home for a couple of hours on a Friday allows you to enjoy the weekend more then it is worth the money.

 20190528_180133.jpg